Places to visit in Devon in July 2020

 - Haldon Forest Park – open now | toilets open | takeaway cafe | bike hire open

 - Cockington Country Park – open now | toilets closed

 National Trust in Devon

 The National Trust has several properties in Devon and has reopened some grounds and gardens to visitors.
 Saltram House, Killerton, Buckland Abbey, Greenway, Castle Drogo and Cotehele are all partially open.
+Advance booking is essential.

 National Trust car parks on the Devon coast have also reopened where possible.